CDT Code Reference

 Often Billed Separately

-CBCT imaging strongly recommended ($150-$400), IV sedation or general anaesthesia, prescriptions.
+CBCT imaging strongly recommended ($150-$400), sedation or general anaesthesia, prescriptions.

 All-Four Pricing Combinations